E-CAM/E-CAM-Library/.gitlab/merge_request_templates/module.md

 - [ ] Did it pass the tests that were described?
 (Are there unit/regression tests?
 Do they pass?)
 - [ ] Are the tests sufficient?
 - [ ] If the module introduces new functionality, is it tested?
 (Unit/regression tests?)
-- [ ] Is the associated source code well formatted? (typos, line length, brackets,...it shouls be consistent with existing source)
+- [ ] Is the associated source code well formatted? (typos, line length, brackets,...it should be consistent with existing source)
 - [ ] Is all new source code sufficiently documented? (functions, their arguments,...)
 - [ ] Is there a description of any applications the module has?
 (This is a hard requirement for E-CAM PDRAs)